mdeanjones/bike-across-america/site/blog/julie/_posts/2022-09-14-embracing-nevada.md

 Cycling through downtown Ely on the main street (route 50) was nice.
 It felt very old-timey.
 If it weren’t for all the strip bars, casinos, and 24/7 massage parlors, it would have felt downright wholesome.

-Once we checked in to the AirBnB, Mike and I walked to a local sports store to buy more tube and waterproof cycling gloves.
+Once we checked in to the AirBnB, Mike and I walked to a local sports store to buy more tubes and waterproof cycling gloves.
 The sports store was _heavily_ geared towards hunting.
 They sold LOTS of guns and camo.
 I _almost_ had to buy camo cycling gloves.
 The deer would never see me coming!
 They also sold a t-shirt that said “vegetarians, my food poops on your food”.
 It’s funny, because eating plants is silly.

 We went to dinner at a Mexican restaurant in a casino.
 Then we played a few games in the casino.
 We bet $10 and left with $40, so not too bad!